-In the event of an emergency, how much cash should I keep on hand?
-Having an emergency fund might act as a personal safety net during times of financial difficulty.
-As long as you are employed, we recommend that you set away at least $1,000 for emergencies to get you started, and then gradually increase your savings to an amount that can cover three to six months’ worth of costs.
+Key Insights.
+An emergency fund can serve as your personal safety net during periods of financial stress.
+While you’re working, we recommend you set aside at least $1,000 for emergencies to start and then build up to an amount that can cover three to six months of expenses.

-Is it safe to keep large amounts of money at home?
+Is it prudent to retain money at home?